biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 ## Registration

 As before the first task is to tell XAF to use the `LayoutBuilders`.
-To do this it is necessary to override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.
+Override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.

 <<< @/guide/samples/layout-builders-simple/RegisterInModule.cs{8,12}